aycangulez/tie-in/README.md

 First, let's explore a simple example by modeling a basic forum.

-By using predefined components (more on this later), we create a user, a post, and a topic in the relational database of our choice (in this case PostgreSQL):
+By using data components (more on how to define them later), we create a user, a post, and a topic in the relational database of our choice (in this case PostgreSQL):

 ```js
 const dbConfig = {